No-Knead Rosemary Sea Salt Bread

 - In a large bowl, whisk together the flours, rosemary, black pepper, and salt.
 Add the yeast mixture together with the olive oil.
-Mix until just combined and dough starts to form.
+Mix until just combined and the dough starts to form.

 - Once the dough has risen, punch it down and transfer to a lightly floured surface.
 Form into a round loaf.
 You don't need to overwork the dough, just loosely shape it into a round ball.
 Place the dough on parchment paper.
 Cover the loaf with a damp towel and let rise for another 45 minutes.

-- About 30 minutes into dough rising, preheat the oven to 450 degrees F. Once the oven is heated, place a dutch oven into the oven to heat up.
+- About 30 minutes into the dough rising, preheat the oven to 450 degrees F. Once the oven is heated, place a dutch oven into the oven to heat up.
 You can also use a pizza stone or pizza pan.